OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline-reference.md

 - Select **Details** under **Actions** to see more metadata about the batch.

 <img width="1031" alt="Batch details" src="https://user-images.githubusercontent.com/51434640/214577513-36560227-0c92-482d-b2d8-70758a38e7b2.png">

+### Error Messages

+- `FileNotFoundError:`: The supplied ID(s) weren't found.
+This could be because the supplied ID(s) were BDRC Work IDs or Version IDs.
+  - **Solution**: Find the Scan ID for the text(s) you'd like to OCR and try again.

+- `AttributeError: 'str' object has no attribute 'keys'`: The provided key wasn't in the correct format.
+This could be because you entered the name of key file instead of the contents of the file.
+  - **Solution**: See the directions above for entering your Google Cloud Service JSON key file.

+- `GoogleVisionCredentialsError`: The supplied key is correctly formatted, but may have expired.
+  - **Solution**: Regenerate a key on Google Cloud Vision and try again.

+## Processing Time

+Processing an OCR job may take several minutes or more, depending on the number of images that are scanned.

 ### Need Help?